 Feedback from residents and other stakeholders

-Susan Stanley reported that letters requesting comments on Policy E1 had been distributed to businesses at Weston Grove, Long Lane and Bache local centres.
+Sue Stanley reported that letters requesting comments on Policy E1 had been distributed to businesses at Weston Grove, Long Lane and Bache local centres.
 Businesses were provided with an extra copy to pass on to the owners of their properties.
 To date no responses had been received.

 There had also been no response to date from the Zoo or the Countess Hospital.
 The MoD were known to be considering their response and had been sent some of the supporting documents.